Neck Hump? Shoulders ache? Upper/Lower Back pain?

 • vacuuming

-• moving from a seated to standing position
+• moving from a seated to a standing position

 • exercises